Rototype/TJPLibraryDemo/README.md

 A Sample c++ and c# application to show the TJP library API usage

 ## Getting Started
-Set your Solution Platform to x86 to compile this samples
+Set your Solution Platform to x86 to compile these samples